ghetzel/diecast/docs/src/README.md

 </ul>
 ```

-The final `page` data structure would look like this immediately before rendering `index.html`:
+The final `page` data structure would look like this immediately before processing `index.html`:

 ```yaml
 page: